FOSSEE/sees/ult/ult_4/script.rst

 In this tutorial, we have learnt to,

  1. Use the ``cut`` and ``paste`` commands in redirection.
- #.
-Use the pipe ( | ) character.
+ 2. Use the pipe ( | ) character.
- #.
-Implement features of shell like tab-completion and history.
+ 3. Implement features of shell, like tab-completion and history.

 ..
 L27